 We took a day trip to Davit Gareja but if you’re basing yourself in Tbilisi there are many more places you can visit, either by public transport or by booking a tour.

 Viator is my go-to site for booking tours.
-Their guides are friendly, professional and knowledgeable and the trips I’ve been on have always been well organised with a good mix of sights included.
+Their guides they use are friendly, professional and knowledgeable and the trips I’ve been on have always been well organised with a good mix of sights included.
 You can view a whole host of day trips and tours from Tbilisi by following this link.

 As well as travel blogs (obviously!), I used the latest Lonely Planet guide to Georgia to plan my trip.
 However I’ve since discovered that Bradt have published one specifically on Georgia (Lonely Planet’s also includes Armenia and Azerbaijan).